 Accelerate the creation and transfer of knowledge and technology to industry and commercial products

-Create a future workforce that benefits the local and national economy by educating a diverse body of students on the interdisciplinary field of Visual and Decision Informatics
+Create a future workforce that benefits the local and national economy by educating a diverse body of students in the interdisciplinary field of Visual and Decision Informatics

 An Industry University Cooperative Research Center

 CVDI is a multi-university – industry research center founded in February 2012 by the University of Louisiana at Lafayette and Drexel University.
-In 2014, the Center added international academic partner site Tampere University in Finland.
+In 2014, the Center added an international academic partner site, Tampere University in Finland.